bcbio/bcbio-nextgen/docs/contents/rnaseq_variants.md

 bcbio_nextgen.py ../config/NA12878.yaml -n 4
 ```
 ## Parameters
 - `variantcaller`: gatk-haplotype or vardict.
 You can use just one variant caller for RNA-seq data in a bcbio project.
-If you want calls from two callers, run a separate project or edit variantcaller parameter and re-run, to re-use bam files.
+If you want calls from two callers, run a separate project or edit variantcaller parameter and re-run.
-- `tools_off: [gatk4]`: when set, runs gatk3.8, which gives better results.
+- `tools_off: [gatk4]`: when set, runs gatk3.8, which gives better precision.
 - `batch` is required:
    ```
    metadata: